burakbayramli/alldata/README.md

 * BIST 100, Istanbul Stock Exchange top 100 stock end-of-day closing values in CSV files, for years between 2010-2024.

-* Data for certain blocks from GLOBE elevation data, https://www.ngdc.noaa.gov/mgg/topo/gltiles.html.
+* Data for a couple of blocks from GLOBE elevation data, https://www.ngdc.noaa.gov/mgg/topo/gltiles.html.
 Sample Javascript (Node) code is in `showelev.js`.
 To run execute `node showelev.js`.
   In order to see how this data can be used via Web, see my Github